 Tax increases and public spending cuts directly reduce income, spending and GDP growth.
 These are first-round reductions in the circular flow of income.
 The economic multiplier measures the final percentage reduction in incomes that results from budget tightening.
 Knock-on effects are steadily diminished, as cuts are offset by reduced private savings, reduced imports and lower tax receipts.
 Other things being equal, multipliers must exceed unity as the first-round effect is unlikely to be fully offset by these leakages.
 For the chancellor, the interaction of the economic and fiscal multiplier means eliminating a 10% of GDP budget deficit arithmetically requires, all things being equal, 15% of GDP tightening, which reduces national income by 18%.

-Due to the prospects for export-led growth in the face of weak domestic demand, multipliers are larger when all major economies pursue austerity and when output is below potential.
+Multipliers are larger when all major economies pursue austerity and when output is below potential, due to the prospects for export-led growth in the face of weak domestic demand.
 Market consequences are less malign against the background of a global savings glut and when quantitative easing is commonplace and policy rates near zero.
 Exchange rates reward growth rather than fiscal rectitude.
 The Treasury is haunted by past crises.
-It cried for help over Britain's exit from the European Union and was rebuked for doing so, although its fears of a medium-term slowdown may be justified.
+It cried for help over Britain’s exit from the European Union and was rebuked for doing so, although its fears of a medium-term slowdown may be justified.